guardian-nexus/auditkit/README.md

 ## FAQ

+**Q: How does M365 integration work?**
+A: Run CISA's ScubaGear tool to assess your M365 environment, then use `auditkit integrate` to import the results and map them to compliance frameworks (SOC2, PCI-DSS, HIPAA).

+**Q: Do I need ScubaGear installed?**
+A: Only if you want M365/Entra ID compliance checking.
+For AWS and Azure, AuditKit scans directly.
+For M365, you run ScubaGear separately and import the results.

+**Q: What M365 services are covered?**
+A: Currently Entra ID (Azure AD) with 29 rules.
+SharePoint, Teams, and Exchange coming soon based on community contributions.

 **Q: Is CMMC Level 1 implementation complete?**
 A: Yes, v0.6.0 includes full CMMC Level 1 implementation with all 17 practices for both AWS and Azure.
 Production-ready for DoD contractor compliance.